*The information here refers to the revised Evacuation Information which came into effect on 20 May, 2021.

 Evacuation Information (hinan jōhō / 避難情報) is issued by the City of Nagoya if flooding (external inundation), internal inundation, landslide, etc. are predicted.
 There are 5 Alert Levels (keikai reberu / 警戒レベル) to clarify the corresponding measures to be taken by residents.

-Residents will be notified of Evacuation Information by TV and radio, mobile phone messaging services, the official City of Nagoya website (Japanese; www.city.nagoya.jp), emergency speaker system (announcements and sirens*; see page 4 for more on emergency broadcasts), loudspeaker vehicles and the local disaster relief headquarters.
+Residents will be notified of Evacuation Information by TV and radio, mobile phone messaging services, the official City of Nagoya website (Japanese; www.city.nagoya.jp), emergency speaker system (announcements and sirens*; see here for more on emergency broadcasts), loudspeaker vehicles and the local disaster relief headquarters.